+Spending an afternoon on a beach in Pagbilao, Quezon is a refreshing escape from the usual tourist-heavy coastal destinations near Metro Manila.
 It’s around 3 in the afternoon, and I have spent the last half-hour alternately dipping myself in the ocean water and walking along a pebbly beach.
 My parents, my sister, my brother, and two kasambahays are eating late lunch of adobo and grilled fish.
-We’re somewhere south of the Isla Grande in the municipality of Pagbilao, Quezon Province.
-It’s a tranquil place, if not exactly a paradise (plastic trash appear in the water every now and then as I snorkel), and a nice spot for us after five hours on the road (and about 30 minutes more on the boat).
+We’re somewhere south of Isla Grande, one of the best beach spots in Pagbilao.
+While it’s not exactly untouched paradise—occasional plastic debris appears in the water—it’s still a relaxing retreat after a long road trip and boat ride.

 Two weeks earlier, I celebrated my birthday, and this trip was supposed to be on that day.
 But my sister was contacted by the Leni-Kiko Volunteer Center to cook for an event with the vice president’s meeting with the urban poor (we’re volunteers in her presidential campaign) on the same day, and it was an opportunity we couldn’t pass up.
 So my birthday was spent in that event and having a selfie with the vice president herself.